robinthiele/AAPIA/README.md

 # Mastcell-Avoidance-Prevents-Immune-Activation
 RNA-Seq Analysis - Antigen avoidance prevents Mastcell derived immune activation and inflammation

 To replicate the entire analysis, raw countmatrices must be downloaded from the Gene Expresseion Omnibus (SuperSeries ID: GSE225054).
-Metadata is included in this repository.
+Metadata are included in this repository.

 Analysis is split into two scripts.